Voice of America

 The VOA served its propaganda function by pursuing objective journalism, demonstrating that the US has free press and free speech and providing a contrast for people living in countries where the state exerts tight control over the media.
-Policies have been implemented to try to preserve its accuracy and independence, including the 1976 VOA charter, which mandates its reporting be "accurate, objective, and comprehensive", and the 1994 U.S. International Broadcasting Act, which prohibits editorial interference by government officials.
+Policies have been implemented to try to preserve its accuracy and independence, including the 1976 VOA charter, which mandates its reporting be "accurate, objective, and comprehensive", and the 1994 US International Broadcasting Act, which prohibits editorial interference by government officials.
 The agency refers to these laws as its "firewall".

-Under the first Trump administration, leadership at the agency was replaced with Trump allies and there were several allegations, both internal and external, of interference in hiring and coverage to be loyal to Trump.
+During the first presidency of Donald Trump, leadership at the agency was replaced with Trump allies, and there were several allegations, both internal and external, of interference in hiring and coverage to be loyal to Trump.
 In his second administration, Trump signed an executive order cutting funding to the USAGM.
-On March 14, 2025, almost all of VOA's 1,300 journalists, producers and assistants were placed on administrative leave.
-The next day, many VOA foreign language broadcasts replaced news and other regularly scheduled programming with music and the VOA website ceased being updated.
-On May 6, 2025, Kari Lake announced that One America News (OAN), a far-right, pro-Trump network known for promoting conspiracy theories, will provide news coverage for VOA.
+On March 14, 2025, almost all of VOA's 1,300 journalists, producers, and assistants were placed on administrative leave.
+The next day, many VOA foreign-language broadcasts replaced news and other regularly scheduled programming with music and the VOA website ceased being updated.
+On May 6, 2025, Trump ally Kari Lake, the acting head of the agency overseeing VOA, announced that One America News (OAN), a far-right, pro-Trump network known for promoting conspiracy theories, would provide news coverage for VOA.

-On June 20, 2025, layoff notices were sent to 639 VOA employees, completing an 85% reduction in staff at the U.S. Agency for Global Media since the beginning of Trump's second term, and effectively shutting down the service.
-Of the entire USAGM, 250 employees remain in staff, close to the statutory minimum, with approximately 200 of those at VOA.
+On June 20, 2025, layoff notices were sent to 639 VOA employees, completing an 85% reduction in staff at the USAGM since the beginning of Trump's second term, and effectively shutting down the service.
+Of the entire USAGM, 250 employees remained on staff, close to the statutory minimum, with approximately 200 of those at VOA.

+On March 17, 2026, United States district court judge Royce Lamberth ordered more than 1,000 VOA employees to return to work by March 23.
+This ruling followed Lamberth's March 7, 2026, invalidation of Trump's appointment of Kari Lake to lead VOA's parent agency, which nullified the mass layoffs and other actions she took in 2025.